siyue-zhang/aws-sagemaker-training/README.md

 ![image](./docker.PNG)

-## Custom Python Environment Through Lifecycle Configurations
+## Custom Sagemaker Python Environment Through Lifecycle Configurations

 **Lifecycle Configurations** runs the script before the sagemaker notebook is initialized.
 This script can be used to establish the custom conda environment.